Abdssamie/duramation/packages/integrations/README.md

 ## Features

 - **Shared HTTP Client**: Built on `got` for reliable HTTP requests with retry logic, timeout handling, and error logging
-- **Provider Services**: Type-safe service classes for Google, Slack, Microsoft, and Firecrawl integrations
+- **Provider Services**: Type-safe service classes for Google, Slack, Microsoft, HubSpot, and Firecrawl integrations
 - **Authentication Handling**: Automatic OAuth and API key authentication for all providers
 - **Error Handling**: Comprehensive error handling with logging and retry mechanisms